Are you in search for a high-quality solar watch which is also budget-friendly? Then you are in the right place now!

 - The crown sticks out a little too far from the case

-Coming along with the simple design is just essential timekeeping function.
+Coming along with the simple design is just an essential timekeeping function.
 No chronograph, no slide rule or tachymeter, no turning bezel.
 It’s just there on your wrist to tell time.
 Even the water resistance rating is only 100m (330ft).
-However, the price is pretty lower than the two previous watches, and the crafting quality is at the same level.
+However, the price is lower than the two previous watches, and the crafting quality is at the same level.
 Fewer features mean less cost.

 Best Digital Solar Watches